 An interesting choice, though not the highest on some people’s lists, is “sakuraniku”.
 This translates to “cherry blossom meat”, and describes the resonant pink colour of… Horse meat.
 Yep!
 An apparently flavourful meat, horse is actually eaten across Japan.
 Most famously, people enjoy it in the prefecture of Kumamoto.
 Most often, it is served just like sashimi, but also can be eaten in the form of shabu shabu.

 Pickles in Japan, (called ‘Tsukemono’) are delicacies enjoyed with many dishes and on many occasions.
 Tsukemono come in many different types, and are basically any traditionally-pickled vegetable or fruit pickles!

-On a keto diet, you’ll want to avoid most fruit pickles such as umeboshi.
-It might be okay to be more lenient on some of the vegetables when fermented though, because bacteria feed off of the starches and carbohydrates, essentially “pre-digesting” food and lowering the levels.
+On a keto diet, you’ll want to avoid most fruit pickles such as Umeboshi.
+It’s okay to enjoy more of the vegetables when fermented though, because bacteria feed off of the starches and carbohydrates, essentially “pre-digesting” them and lowering the levels.

 These lower carbohydrate levels make for great keto Japanese food.

 A great choice to go for is salt pickles (Shiozuke 塩漬け), which are fermented in a salt brine.
 Most often people make these pickles with cucumber, carrot, or cabbage, but almost any vegetable will work if you make them yourself!
 You might also find nukazuke 糠漬け, which are pickled vegetables fermented in rice bran.
 You’ll also come across some low-carb miso pickles if you’re lucky!